 So then, how to fix an argument that had gone too far?
 Take the time you need to be at peace with the fact that something unpleasant and nasty has transpired between you both before you try to go back to your happy space.
 During this time, avoid being clingy in your relationship or nagging your partner.
 If you’re wondering how long to wait after an argument before trying to make amends, the answer is: until you are in a state of mind that allows you to initiate reconciliation.

 7. Acknowledge your part in the fight

+What to do after a fight is not to demand an apology from your partner.
+It’s about owning up to your own mistakes and doing your part in fixing things.
 This is the most difficult but also one of the most essential aspects of strengthening your bond after it has taken a hit due to fighting.
 It always takes two to tango.
 Even if in your mind, the fight was your partner’s fault, you must have played a role in it.

 Perhaps, you said or did things that further aggravated a potentially volatile situation.
 Acknowledge your part and own up to your actions in front of your partner.
 This will go a long way in letting them know that you truly want to put this unpleasant occurrence in your past and reconnect to build a stronger bond.

 Related Reading: 6 Reasons A Guy Ignores You After A Fight And 5 Things You Can Do